Digging Further Into the Speech of Liars: Future Research Prospects in Verbal Lie Detection

 Context Embedded Perception (CEP)

-The first approach was recently proposed by the authors of the current paper Nisin and Nahari (in preparation).
-Context embedded perception: A within-subject measure of utterance verifiability and relevance, who suggest that the qualitative differences between perceptual and contextual details can serve as a potential generator of deception strategy.
+The first approach was recently proposed by the authors of the current paper Nisin and Nahari (in preparation), who suggest that the qualitative differences between perceptual and contextual details can serve as a potential generator of deception strategy.
 According to this approach, while perceptual information is actually experienced, and acquired directly by the senses, contextual information is virtual in its nature, and based on semantic knowledge and relative conceptualizations.
 For instance, we experience the perceptual aspects of an interaction with a friend through our senses: we see the friend and the clothes he is wearing, hear his speech, and feel his touch.
 Meanwhile, the contextual aspects of this interaction, such as its length and specific location, are based on conceptualization and knowledge.
 In fact, the contextual attributes are imposed on the perceptual details and frame them in time and space.
 Accordingly, the perceptual details (e.g., visions, smells, sounds, sensations, and tastes) can be regarded as primary data, and the contextual details (e.g., indications of where, when, and for how long those perceptual details were experienced)—as meta-data.
 Obviously, the truthfulness of perceptual details can be checked only when they are given by the interviewee within the framework of contextual information regarding time and space.
 Thus, the contextual details are those that confer the status of verifiability upon perceptual details.
 Considering the differences between the two types of details in light of the VA (8), liars would be expected to avoid the provision of contextual details as often as possible.
 Motivated to provide non-verifiable details, they would be likely to provide perceptual details without framing them in time and space, making it difficult to check their truthfulness.
 Truth-tellers, on the other hand, would be expected to freely provide both types of details, as they have no reason to avoid verification.
 Thus, the prediction yielded from this approach is that liars, when adding false details to their accounts, will strategically prefer to provide perceptual details over (or without) contextual details, while truth-tellers will provide both types of details.
 As such, the number of contextual details in an account can serve as a verbal lie indicator.

 Resolution of Verifiability (RoV)